What Happens If The Stanley Cup Runs Out Of Space?

 How many bands are on the Stanley Cup?

 There are five bands on the Stanley Cup.
 The trophy started out with one singular band, and once that band filled up, more were added.
-Once the fifth band is filled up, the oldest band is retired and replaced.
+Once the fifth band is filled up, the oldest band is retired to the Hockey Hall of Fame in Toronto and replaced.